-Professor Zhou Bin of ECNU, delivering a keynote speech.
+Professor Zhou Bin of ECNU, delivering a keynote speech

-Based on the above keynote speeches, the teachers and students participating in the meeting discussed and exchanged opinions concerned the motivations of Japanese teacher education reform, the application of Chinese information technology in teaching, and the structure of rural teachers in China.
+Based on the above keynote speeches, the participants in the meeting discussed and exchanged opinions on the motivations of teacher education reform, as well as reforms in Special Education in Japan, the application of information technology in teaching, and the structure of rural teachers in China.

-Master student Takakura Yui of Kyushu University, made his report about the research and findings on the relationship between subject learning ability and competence from the perspective of school sociology.
-He pointed out that students’ learning attitude had affected their subject learning.
-Thus, teachers needed to provide students with systematic tutor during the class.
-When cultivating abstract abilities, activity-based teaching methods were easier to adopt.
-However, in order to cultivate students' competence, in many cases, teaching methods based on classroom activities were used, which also meant that the teachers' active learning tutor was becoming more and more difficult.
+Master student Takakura Yui of Kyushu University, made his report about the correlation research and findings on subject learning ability and competence from the perspective of school sociology.
+He pointed out that students’ learning awareness and attitude affect their subject learning, thus, teachers need to provide students with continuous and systematic tutoring during the class.
+When cultivating abstract abilities, activity-based teaching methods are easier to adopt.
+However, in order to cultivate students' competence, in many cases, teaching methods based on classroom activities are used, which also mean that teachers' active tutoring becomes much more difficult.